-- Conduct and report on inspection procedures and educational efforts to familiarize municipal staff and the local construction community with local stormwater regulations relating to construction activities. - By May 1, 2010 all construction site operators must verify at least one employee on site has received the required four hours of erosion and sediment control training within the last 3 years before they do work within the Town of Owego.
-The Town should obtain proof. - Take action against owners and/or operators of local construction sites that are in violation of local construction stormwater regulations using the enforcement regulation outlined in the adopted local laws. - Maintain records of construction site inspections, enforcement actions, and corrective actions performed by local construction site owners and operators - Educate municipal staff and the local construction community with regards to local inspection procedures; and - Ensure that all appropriate municipal staff and members of the local construction community have been trained by May 1st 2011. - Inspect and maintain records of all construction sites where one acre of land or more is being disturbed using appropriate inspection procedures and forms to ensure compliance with local stormwater regulations;
+• Conduct and report on inspection procedures and educational efforts to familiarize municipal staff and the local construction community with local stormwater regulations relating to construction activities.

+- All construction site operators must verify at least one employee on site has received the required four hours of erosion and sediment control training within the last 3 years before they do work within the Town of Owego.
+The Town should obtain proof. - Take action against owners and/or operators of local construction sites that are in violation of local construction stormwater regulations using the enforcement regulation outlined in the adopted local laws. - Maintain records of construction site inspections, enforcement actions, and corrective actions performed by local construction site owners and operators. - Educate municipal staff and the local construction community with regards to local inspection procedures. - Ensure that all appropriate municipal staff and members of the local construction community have been trained. - Inspect and maintain records of all construction sites where one acre of land or more is being disturbed using appropriate inspection procedures and forms to ensure compliance with local stormwater regulations.